Exploring unsupervised top tagging using Bayesian inference

 In the following Sections we explore two choices for the tagging observable $x$ and its associated proposed mixture model.
 In Sec.~\ref{sec:A3t} we introduce a new variable based on the 3-pronged nature of top jets and defined on the Fourier space.
 In Sec.~\ref{sec:tau32} we use the ratio of $N$-subjettiness variables $\tau_3/\tau_2$, which shows a good discriminating power for tops.

 Although we design an unsupervised algorithm that aims to be applicable directly to data, we make use of simulations to benchmark our proposal.
 To compare with other approaches more directly, we use the standard Top Quark Tagging Reference Dataset \cite{kasieczka_gregor_2019_2603256}, which consists of $1.2$M training events, $400$k testing events and $400$k validation events generated via \texttt{Pythia8} \cite{Bierlich:2022pfr} at c.m.~energy of $14\;{\rm TeV}$ and with the default \texttt{Delphes} \cite{deFavereau:2013fsa} simulation of the ATLAS detector response.
-Fat jets are reconstructed with the anti-$k_T$ algorithm at $R=0.8$ and are required to have $p_T\in(550,650)\;{\rm GeV}$ and $|\eta|<2$.
+Fat jets are reconstructed with the anti-$k_T$ algorithm at $R=0.8$ and are required to have $p_T\in(550,650)\;{\rm GeV}$~\footnote{We have not explored bins with higher $p_T$ but we expect a degradation in performance to discriminate between top and QCD jets since they tend to have a more similar substructure as $p_T$ increases.
+In particular, this is the case for $N$-subjettiness where 3-subjettiness resembles 2-subjettiness as the overlap between three subjets is larger at high $p_T$ \cite{Thaler:2010tr}.} and $|\eta|<2$.
 We work with the train dataset, first applying a selection cut in the invariant mass of the jets $m_j$, such that $145\;{\rm GeV}<m_j<205\;{\rm GeV}$.